moraisigor/solar-system/README.md

 # Solar System

-A solar system web application.
+A solar system web application simulation.

+The orbit comes from Keplerian elements referenced to the J2000 epoch, and the simulation solves the Kepler equation for every planet on every frame.
+It starts from today and then runs at one hour per second.

 ![Solar System](image/image.webp)